OlgaKuryatnikova/website/content/publication/copocert.md

 +++
 # Abstract and optional shortened version.
 abstract = "A certificate of non-negativity is a way to write a given function so that its non-negativity becomes evident.
-Certicates of non-negativity are fundamental tools in optimization, and they underlie powerful algorithmic techniques for various types of optimization problems.
+Certificates of non-negativity are fundamental tools in optimization, and they underlie powerful algorithmic techniques for various types of optimization problems.
 In this paper we propose a universal approach to constructing new certificates of non-negativity from the existing ones.
 Using this approach, we prove the existence of Schmudgen-like certificates of non-negativity for any compact